The following topics are covered on this page

 With the onset COVID in the Spring of 2020, all meetings became remote and in person meetings were prohibited.
 Both Zoom and Facebook were initially used.
 When streamed via Facebook, the audience can listen and watch only, without any input into the meeting.
 (See also discussion of public comment below.)
 With Zoom, viewers could participate, but this led to "zoom-bombing" in which individuals interrupted the meetings with disruptive profane images and audio.
 Therefore a Zoom Webinar format was then used, in which the participants are divided into "Panelists" who can speak and "Participants" who can view and listen only.
 When a "participant" was invited to make public comment, they had to be promoted to panelist temporarily so that they could speak and be seen.

-With COVID restrictions being relaxed, in person meetings are now permissible, but must still be made available remotely until the Governor's emergency proclamations expire or are lifted.
-When that happens, there will be no legal requirement for the Board to stream their meetings or take public comment remotely, but will most likely continue to stream the meetings to the public.
+With COVID restrictions being relaxed, in person meetings are now permissible, but must still be made available remotely until the Governor's emergency proclamations expired.
+Now there is be no legal requirement for the Board to stream their meetings or take public comment remotely, but is encouraged under the revised Open Public Meetings Act (OPMA), RCW 42.30.

 The South Kitsap School Board began to have in person meetings in March of 2021, but went back to remote meetings by a vote of 3 to 1 on October 5, 2021.
 One of the reasons for the decision was the size of the board meeting room and concerns over crowd control after an incident as the September 15, 2021 meeting.